-Ovarian cancer may cause only mild or nonspecific (usually nonspecific abdominal distress or fullness, back pain, or increasing girth) symptoms until the later stages.
-Most of the symptoms are due to a large tumor mass inside your pelvis.
-Seventy-five percent of women with ovarian cancer will have stage three or greater at the time of diagnosis.
-Because of this, it is essential that women of all ages know what to look for so that early complaints can result in earlier diagnoses, earlier treatment, and better cure rates.
-It is also important to have regular pelvic examination because this may provide an early diagnosis even in the absence of any significant symptoms.
+Ovarian cancer may cause only mild or nonspecific (abdominal distress or fullness, back pain, or increasing girth) symptoms until the later stages.
+Most of the symptoms result from a large tumor in the pelvis.
+The majority of women will have stage III or greater ovarian cancer at the time of diagnosis.
+Because of this, it is essential that women of all ages know what to look for so that early problems result in earlier diagnosis, treatment, and better cure rates.
+It is also important to have regular pelvic exams because they may provide an early diagnosis even in the absence of any significant symptoms.

 Copyright © Nucleus Medical Media, Inc.

-Note: These symptoms may be caused by another, less serious health condition.
-If you have persistence of any of these symptoms, see your doctor.
+Note: These symptoms may be caused by other, less serious health conditions.
+If you have persistent symptoms, see your doctor.